Tencent/TNN/doc/cn/user/onnx2tnn.md

   onnx_model_path     Input ONNX model path

 optional arguments:
+  -h, --help            show this help message and exit -optimize             optimize the model
+  -half                 save model using half
+  -v v1.0.0             the version for model
-  -h, --help              show this help message and exit -version VERSION        Algorithm version string -optimize OPTIMIZE      Optimize model befor convert, 1:default yes, 0:no -half HALF              Save model using half, 1:yes, 0:default no -o OUTPUT_DIR           the output dir for tnn model -align                  align the onnx model with tnn model -input_file INPUT_FILE  the input file path which contains the input data for the inference model -ref_file   REF_FILE    the reference file path which contains the reference data to compare the results
+  -o OUTPUT_DIR         the output tnn directory -align                align the onnx model with tnn model -input_file INPUT_FILE_PATH
+                        the input file path which contains the input data for the inference model.
+  -ref_file REFER_FILE_PATH
+                        the reference file path which contains the reference data to compare the results.
 ```